Sharan-Saha/Twitter-Api-Final-Project/README.md

 	* ![Game Over Light](assets/LightGameOverFinal.png)
 	* ![Game Over Dark](assets/DarkGameOverFinal.png)

 	* Main Menu:Presents our game's title, along with buttons allowing the user to start the game, view a leaderboard, or access settings.
+In the final version, the settings button is replaced with a simple light/dark mode switch, as it's the only user setting.
 	* Selection:Users are presented with two tweets, and must chose which has more tweets.
 They may click either option, or access settings.
 Orininally the options would have photos, but some trending twitter topics are controversial so this idea was scrapped.
-	* Game Over:Users are shown which tweet had more tweets, and have the options to play again, view the leaderboard, or access settings.
+	* Game Over:Users are shown tweet counts for both trends, and have the options to play again, view the leaderboard, or access settings.
 	* Leaderboard:Users are presented a list of up to ten other players with their highest scores to see where they rank in comparison to others.
 If there are less than ten players in the user info, then there are filler posistions displayed where the player name is "Player" and the Score is N/A.
 	* Settings:Users have the ability to make the game full screen, or change other game settings.
 This menu was later scrapped and integrated with the main menu.

 ***

-## Program Design *(Backend Specialist)*
+## Program Design
 * Non-Standard libraries
     * pygame
         * https://www.pygame.org/